yokolet/new-note/algo/strings/2022-10-24-minimum-window-substring.md

 - String
 date: 2022-10-24 16:18 +0900
 ---
-## Introduction
-As the title says, this is a sliding window problem.
-What makes this problem difficult is, the result substring is not just an anagram of the given pattern.
-There might be extra characters between necessary characters.
-The result substring length might be much longer than the pattern string.
-The solution here uses Hash table to check exactly what characters are in the substring.
-Also, the missing number of characters to form the pattern.
-When the window slides to the right, make it increment for the leftmost character of the window.
-At the same time, start and end indices are updated.

 ## Problem Description
 > Given two strings `s` and `t` of lengths `m` and `n` respectively, return the minimum window substring of `s`